swissup/swissup.github.io/m2/extensions/firecheckout/configuration/analytics.md

 # Google Analytics

-In order to enable Google Analitics Ecommerce for Firecheckout module you should add Account Number to Firecheckout configuration and setup Ecommerce Settings in Google Analytics Panel.
+In order to enable Google Analytics Ecommerce for Firecheckout module you should add Account Number to Firecheckout configuration and setup Ecommerce Settings in Google Analytics Panel.